spenceralan/node_app_template/readme.md

 There is only one question!
 What do you want your project to be named?

-The script will build your app on the desktop of your machine and run npm install and bower installs for all your app dependencies!
+The script will build your app on the desktop of your machine and run npm install and bower install for all your app dependencies!

 Don't forget to 'git init'!

 ## Built With

 * Ruby

 ## Authors

 * Spencer Ruiz